BradleyA/markit/README.md

 ## Usage

-Mark a tracked modified file, sample.sh, in your local Git repository and push those changes to GitHub.
+Mark a **tracked modified file**, sample.sh, in your local Git repository and push those changes to GitHub.

     markit